The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 Both Blood Weapon and Delirium should be used as they come up, without being held for extended periods of time (i.e. in the opener, at \~1:00, at \~2:00, etc).

-The second Blood Weapon in the fight can (and should) be delayed by ~3 GCDs to avoid overcapping Blood and MP before raid buffs.
+The second Blood Weapon in the fight can (and should) be delayed by ~three GCDs to avoid overcapping Blood and MP before raid buffs.

 Because spells (e.g. Unleash) have a longer recast time than weaponskills due to skill speed, it can be much harder to get five GCDs in Blood Weapon while using AoE.
 Try to save Blood Gauge and Delirium stacks for Blood Weapon so that three to four Blood Gauge spending GCDs (Bloodspiller/Quietus) can be used during Blood Weapon for the shorter recast.